-It is good to note that Dhaka WASA has embarked on a new project to construct five sewage treatment plants in order to keep the capital city clean by implementing cent percent sewage treatment.
+Dhaka WASA has taken an initiative to construct five sewage treatment plants in order to keep the capital city clean by implementing cent percent sewage treatment.